sayred1/CNN/README.md

 1) Need more batches of data instead of one batch of 10.
 2) Need to tune the optimization hyperparameters.
 3) Optimization algorithm incorrectly updating parameters.
+4) Backprop or forward prop wrong (both checked with the above links).